camdog74/Power-Pack-Framework-Template/README.md

 These mods are not initially connected but under the correct circumstances, they can communicate.

 The creation of powers is entirely in your mod using the template (3.
-Power Creation), what the PPF workshop mod serves as is a conduit for multiple mods to use the same systems as the power menu and update automatically to fix bugs and add features.
+Power Creation), the PPF workshop mod serves as a conduit for multiple mods to use the same systems as the power menu and update automatically to fix bugs and add features.